ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # Git-Merge-Conflict-cpnt201-a2

-# In moonlit screams, shadows fought,
+# In moonlit rages, shadows died,

 # A serenade of twilight's trance.